-Reporting Fraud, Waste and Abuse
+Reporting fraud, waste and abuse

-If you suspect cases of fraud, waste, or abuse, you must report it by contacting the Molina AlertLine.
-AlertLine is an external telephone and web-based reporting system hosted by NAVEX Global, a leading Provider of compliance and ethics hotline services.
-AlertLine telephone and web-based reporting is available 24 hours a day, 7 days a week, 365 days a year.
-When you make a report, you can choose to remain confidential or anonymous.
-If you choose to call AlertLine, a trained professional at NAVEX Global will note your concerns and provide them to the Senior Whole Health Compliance department for follow-up.
-If you elect to use the web-based reporting process, you will be asked a series of questions concluding with the submission of your report.
-Reports to AlertLine can be made from anywhere within the United States with telephone or internet access.
+Suspected cases of fraud, waste or abuse must be reported to Senior Whole Health by contacting the Molina Alertline.
+The Molina Alertline is an external telephone and web-based reporting system hosted by NAVEX Global, a leading provider of compliance and ethics hotline services.
+The Molina Alertline telephone and web-based reporting is available 24 hours a day, 7 days a week, 365 days a year.
+When a report is made, callers can choose to remain confidential or anonymous.
+When calling the Molina Alertline, a trained professional at NAVEX Global will note the caller's concerns and provide them to the Senior Whole Health Compliance department for follow-up.
+When electing to use the web-based reporting process, a series of questions will be asked concluding with the submission of the report.
+Reports to the Molina Alertline can be made from anywhere within the United States with telephone or internet access.

-The Molina AlertLine can be reached toll free at (866) 606-3889 or you may use the service's website to make a report at any time at MolinaHealthcare.alertline.com.
+The Molina Alertline can be reached toll-free at (866) 606-3889 or use the service's website to make a report at any time at MolinaHealthcare.alertline.com.

-You may also report cases of fraud, waste or abuse to Senior Whole Health's Compliance department.
-You have the right to have your concerns reported anonymously without fear of retaliation.
+Fraud, waste or abuse cases may also be reported to Senior Whole Health's Compliance department anonymously without fear of retaliation.

-Molina Healthcare, Inc. Attn: Compliance 200 Oceangate Blvd, Suite 100 Long Beach, CA 90810 Remember to include the following information when reporting:
+Molina Healthcare, Inc. Attn: Compliance 200 Oceangate Blvd, Suite 100 Long Beach, CA 90810

+Remember to include the following information when reporting:

-- Nature of complaint. - The names of individuals and/or entity involved in suspected fraud and/or abuse including address, phone number, Senior Whole Health Member ID number and any other identifying information.
+- Nature of complaint - The names of individuals and/or entity involved in suspected fraud and/or abuse including address, phone number, Senior Whole Health Member ID number and any other identifying information or

-Suspected fraud and abuse may also be reported directly to CMS: CMS Toll Free Phone: 1-800-MEDICARE (1-800-633-4227)
+Suspected fraud and abuse may also be reported directly to CMS: CMS Toll-free Phone: 1-800- MEDICARE (1-800-633-4227)